Full course description

 Jointly Provided by The Jackson Laboratory and the University of Connecticut School of Medicine, Office of Community and Continuing Medical Education

-- Analyze a detailed family history
+- Analyze family history to guide evaluation of cancer risk

 - Communicate genomic information in a patient-centered way